 - to co-operate with the University so far as is necessary to enable it to comply with its legal duties

-- to undertake as required all health and safety training which is deemed necessary by their line manager to secure the Health, Safety and Environment of the employee or anyone else affected by their actions while at work
+- to undertake as required all health and safety training which is deemed necessary by their line manager to secure the health, safety and welfare of their employees or anyone else affected by their actions while at work.

-Shall report to supervisory staff any occupational ill-health issues/accidents/incidents or dangerous occurrences, whether or not injury is sustained, and any unsafe practices; and shall report systems of work or conditions which they consider may create risks to their own health and safety or damage to equipment and premises
+Shall report to supervisory staff any occupational ill-health issues/accidents/incidents or dangerous occurrences, whether or not injury is sustained, and any unsafe practices; and shall report systems of work or conditions which they consider may create risks to their own health and safety or damage to equipment and premises.

-Shall not, intentionally or recklessly, interfere with or misuse anything provided by the University in the interests of health, safety or welfare
+Shall not, intentionally or recklessly, interfere with or misuse anything provided by the University in the interests of health, safety or welfare.

-Shall conform to all instructions, written and oral, given to ensure their personal safety and the safety of others
+Shall conform to all instructions, written and oral, given to ensure their personal safety and the safety of others.

-Shall at all times make full use of appropriate protective clothing and appropriate safety equipment and devices provided
+Shall at all times make full use of appropriate personal protective clothing and appropriate safety equipment and devices provided.

-Shall maintain tools and equipment in good condition, reporting any defects to their supervisor
+Shall maintain tools and equipment in good condition, reporting any defects to their supervisor.

-3.16 All Students
+3.18 All Students